 Government Mortgages Versus Conventional Loans

-This ARTICLE On Government Mortgages Versus Conventional Loans Was PUBLISHED On June 26th, 2020
+This article is about Government Mortgages Versus Conventional Loans

 Many mortgages often get confused about Government Mortgages Versus Conventional Loans.

 Government mortgages are private home loans originated and funded by private lenders but are partially guaranteed by a government agency.
 Due to the government guarantee, lenders are often motivated and eager to offer government mortgages with little to no down payment at low mortgage rates.
 The three government loans today are FHA, VA, USDA loans.
 FHA loans allow homebuyers to purchase homes with a 3.5% down payment.
 VA and USDA loans do not require any down payment.
 Lenders offer 100% down payment on VA and USDA loans due to the government guarantee.